jessalynchen/mySQL/README.md

 Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.

+A screenshot of product types are lifestyle products for all things digital.
+For example, there are many home and accessories you can use.
+Please see the image outlined here of what's available:

 ![Products Screenshot](/assets/products.PNG)